-- 1. Notify Tenants in person and by telephone of the need to evacuate the building, existing plans for fire evacuation may apply. - 2.
-Leave message regarding building evacuation on Management Office voice mail and web site, if time permits. - 3.
+- 1. Notify Tenants via notification system of the need to evacuate the building, existing plans for fire evacuation may apply. - 2.
+Utilize the annunciator panel in the Main Lobby to make a building-wide announcement - 3.
 Ensure Building Engineers lock down all mechanical areas and shut off HVAC, if necessary. - 4.
 Lock down building entrances. - 5.
 Request Tenants to proceed to their pre-determined assembling areas away from building entrance. - 6.
 Ensure Security still stands post, if permissible, by authorities. - 7.
 Do not allow Tenants to re-enter until authorities provide an all clear to re-enter.